DavidNgoDev/Kobble/README.md

 ___
 # What is Kobble?

-Kobble is a post installation script that aims to make your current Debian installation better by giving it a new look and adding some essential applications for developers.
-The Kobble script is mostly aimed at developers as it comes loaded with popular IDE and app for developments.
+Kobble is a post installation script that aims to make your current Debian installation better by giving it a new modern look and adding some essential applications for developers.
+The Kobble script is mostly aimed at developers as it comes loaded with popular IDE and apps for development.
 Kobble was designed to quickly make a fresh installation of any temp running Debian Based OS.
-Look like a produciton OS.
+Look like a production OS.
+In a matter of minutes.
+(Depends on your internet speed)
 ___
 # Testing
 Kobble has only ever been tested on Kali.
 Error may occure on other OS installations.